LexiRomano/Dssembly/doc/syntax.md

 ### Word Geometry

-By default, a LOAD or STORE command will interact with 4 bytes (or 2 bytes for the SS register).
-You can select different word sizes and offsets within the register using the following flags:
+By default, a LOAD or STORE command will interact with 4 bytes.
+You can select different word sizes (W) and offsets (S) within the register using the following flags:

 ```
 W2S0 - Selects a 2 byte word with a 0 byte shift: